 Installation

 The first step is to install the 64-bit Lite Version of Raspberry Pi OS.
-This is done by first installing a full desktop version on a flash card and then using Raspberry Pi Imager to install the lite version on our NVMe drive.
+This is done by first installing a full desktop version on a flash card and then using Raspberry Pi Imager to install the lite version on our SSD boot drive.
+We did this on our macOS computer using the USB to SATA adapter and belenaEtcher.

 We used the process covered in the video above to install CasaOS.